-Search Console sends the notification: “Your site is now indexed mobile-first.”
-A week or two later, Pages report shows a drop in valid pages and impressions decline 15-40%.
-Mobile-first means Google uses the mobile rendering of your page as the canonical version for ranking.
-Anything the desktop version has and the mobile version doesn’t — content, structured data, internal links, alt text — effectively disappears from Google’s view.
+Search Console sends the notice, then one to two weeks later the Pages report shows fewer valid pages and impressions slide 15-40%.
+Mobile-first indexing means Google crawls, indexes, and ranks the mobile rendering of your page as the canonical version.
+Anything the desktop version has and the mobile HTML does not — body text, structured data, internal links, image alt — is effectively invisible to Google.

 Common causes

-How to spot it: View source on the mobile URL (or DevTools mobile emulation, “View source” not “Inspect”).
-If section bodies are missing from raw HTML, they’re missing from the index.
+How to spot it: open the mobile URL and use “View source” (the raw HTML), not “Inspect” (the live DOM).
+If a section body is absent from raw source and only appears after you interact, it is missing from the index.

 2. Mobile site is a separate m.example.com subdomain with thinner content

-Legacy m-dot setup.
-Mobile site was built years ago, has shorter intros, no FAQ, no related links.
-Google now considers m.example.com the canonical and ignores the desktop’s richer content.
+A legacy m-dot setup built years ago: shorter intros, no FAQ, no related links.
+Google now treats m.example.com as canonical and ignores the desktop’s richer content.

-How to spot it: Compare m.example.com/article/x against www.example.com/article/x side by side.
-Count words.
-Count internal links.
-If mobile is significantly shorter, that’s the problem.
+How to spot it: compare m.example.com/article/x against www.example.com/article/x side by side.
+Count words, count internal links.
+If mobile is materially shorter, that is the problem.

-How to spot it: Mobile URL → view source → grep application/ld+json.
-Compare count and types against desktop view source.
+How to spot it: mobile URL → view source → grep for application/ld+json.
+Compare the count and @type values against desktop, and confirm any URLs inside point to the mobile/canonical version.

-Desktop has a sidebar with 20 related articles, an author bio, archive links.
-Mobile collapses everything into a hamburger menu loaded by JS.
-Googlebot loses those internal link signals.
+Desktop has a sidebar of 20 related articles, author bio, and archive links.
+Mobile collapses everything into a hamburger menu whose links are injected by JS only on tap.
+Googlebot loses those internal-link signals, which weakens crawl discovery and link equity.

-5. Images missing alt text or smaller srcset on mobile
+5. Images missing alt text or a thinner srcset on mobile

-Desktop has <img alt="detailed alt text">; mobile uses a different <picture> element without alt, or a thumbnail-only version.
+Desktop ships <img alt="detailed alt text">; mobile uses a different <picture> element without alt, or a thumbnail-only source.
 Image Search rankings collapse.
+Google’s requirement is explicit: “Make sure that the mobile site has the same alt text for images as the desktop site.”

-How to spot it: Mobile view source → grep <img.
-Look for missing alt= attributes or different image URLs than desktop.
+How to spot it: mobile view source → grep <img.
+Look for missing alt= attributes or image URLs that differ from desktop.

 6. Robots meta or canonical differs across viewports

-A buggy template emits <meta name="robots" content="noindex"> only on mobile viewport (or vice versa).
-Or canonical points to a different URL based on user-agent.
+A buggy template emits <meta name="robots" content="noindex"> only on the mobile viewport (or vice versa), or the canonical points to a different URL based on user-agent.
+Google’s rule: “Use the same robots meta tags on the mobile and desktop site.”

-How to spot it: Fetch the same URL with desktop UA and mobile UA.
-Compare the <meta name="robots"> and <link rel="canonical"> tags.
+How to spot it: fetch the same URL with a desktop UA and a mobile UA, then compare the <meta name="robots"> and <link rel="canonical"> tags.
 Any difference is a bug.

-7. AMP page set as canonical but rendering breaks
+7. Legacy AMP page set as the mobile canonical

 Shortest path to fix